 Our unique introductory course has been completely revised to reflect the latest thinking and practice in international development.
 This course quickly brings you up to speed with the most important global issues and emerging debates.

-This course is suitable for people who are new to international development, thinking of moving into the sector or wanting to gain a greater understand of the ‘bigger picture’.
+Suitable for people who are new to international development, thinking of moving into the sector or wanting to gain a greater understanding of the "bigger picture".
 It is also appropriate for those wanting to refresh their knowledge of the theory and practice of development work.

 What you will learn